dart-lang/tools/pkgs/unified_analytics/USAGE_GUIDE.md

-This package is intended to be used on Dash (Flutter, Dart, etc.) related tooling only.
+This package is intended to be used on Dart and Flutter related tooling only.
 It provides APIs to send events to Google Analytics using the Measurement Protocol.

 ## Usage